This interface provides methods to construct Circulant matrices.

 efficiently in operations using the

-is a rank-2 array.
-The solution matrix X
+B is a rank-2 array.
+The solution matrix X has the same

 Coefficient matrix. |